Breakin' Dishes: Live performances

-"Breakin' Dishes" only live televised performance was at the Pepsi Smash Show in January 2009.
+"Breakin' Dishes" has only been performed twice on live television.
+The first performance was at BBC Radio 1's Big Weekend in May 2007.
+The second was at the NFL Pepsi Smash Super Bowl Bash in January 2009.
 The set included previous singles from Good Girl Gone Bad, "Shut Up and Drive", "Disturbia" and "Rehab"; the set featured Rihanna wearing "an all-black outfit that was a mixture of bondage gear and a space-age hockey uniform [and] thigh-high boots" Rihanna started her performance with "Disturbia" and incorporated elements of The White Stripes' "Seven Nation Army", which led into "Breakin' Dishes".
 After performing the song with backing dancers, who wore outfits that matched Rihanna's, the singer performed "Rehab" and "Shut Up And Drive".
 The song was also featured on the set of three of Rihanna's arena tours; the Good Girl Gone Bad Tour (2007–09), Last Girl on Earth Tour (2010–11) and the Loud Tour (2011).
 "Breakin' Dishes" appeared as the fifth song on Canadian, North American and European legs of the Good Girl Gone Bad Tour, and the second song during the Asian and Oceanic legs.
 Sean Sennett The Australian described the song as a "highlight" of the concert.
 For the Last Girl on Earth Tour, the song appeared as the eighteenth song on the set list for the North American and Australian legs, but was performed as the twentieth song for the European and Asian legs.
 For the Loud Tour, "Breakin' Dishes" appeared as the eleventh song on the set list for all legs of the tour.